 Survey of the health care delivery system in the United States.
 Focus will be placed on standards of evaluation, managed care, Medicare and Medicaid, and health care reform initiatives.
 Implications for the health care provider, and professional practice, and for individuals, families and communities are included.
-Prerequisites: BHE 226; ENG 101
+Prerequisite: all GE and 200-level program courses